 Survey Overview

-A river condition assessment may be required for any projects situated within 10m of a watercourse to inform biodiversity net gain requirements.
+The purpose of a river condition assessment is to establish the baseline condition of a watercourse.
+A river condition assessment may be required for any projects situated within 10m of a watercourse.
+The results of the river condition assessment are used to complete the baseline tab watercourse module of the Statutory Biodiversity Metric and inform biodiversity net gain requirements.
 This excludes ditches and culverts which are fixed at ‘poor’ condition within the Statutory Biodiversity Metric.

 Survey Methodology